FidelisAnalog/Sweep-File-Splitter/README.md

 # Sweep File Splitter
-1.0.12
+1.1.0

 ## Overview
 This script processes a stereo audio file (WAV format) to detect and extract sweep segments from specific test records.
-This stand-alone version has debugging featuers that the version integrated with SJPlot does not.
+This stand-alone version has debugging features that the version integrated with SJPlot does not.

-Much thanks to DrCWO for contrbuting the Scilab code this is based on.
+**Version 1.1.0 introduces significant improvements:**
+- **Hilbert envelope detection** for pilot tone and sweep detection - more robust and sample-rate independent
+- **Automatic frequency range detection** - works with sweeps ending anywhere from 10kHz to 75kHz without configuration
+- **40x faster processing** - optimized detection algorithms significantly improve performance
+- **No manual tuning required** - works seamlessly across 44.1kHz, 96kHz, 192kHz sample rates

 ## Features
 - Reads stereo WAV files and processes both left and right channels.